Ario2mahb/orbiter/README.md

 - [Doxygen](https://www.doxygen.nl/index.html) for building the source-level
   documentation for developers.

-By default, the build is configured to create both graphics flavours of the Orbiter executable (although this can be configured with the ORBITER_GRAPHICS CMake flag):
+By default, the build is configured to create both graphics fl bn nof the Orbiter executable (although this can be configured with the ORBITER_GRAPHICS CMake flag):
 - ``orbiter.exe`` is the standalone Orbiter application with built-in DX7 graphics.
 - ``orbiter_ng.exe`` is a launcher for ``./Modules/Server/orbiter.exe`` which is the